Lesson 2

 How do pathogens spread?

-- Direct Contact – by touching breathing in a cough or sneeze or kissing an infected person or animal.
+Direct Contact – by human touching, or breathing in a cough or sneeze, or kissing an infected person or animal

-- Insect Bites – for example a mosquito carrying malaria or a tick carrying Lyme disease.
-When they bite their next person they pass the pathogen on.
+Insect Bites – for example a mosquito carrying malaria or a tick carrying Lyme disease.
+When they bite their next person they can pass the pathogen onwards

-- Food Contamination – bacteria or viruses present in food and water.
-E.Coli for example spreads through uncooked hamburger or unwashed fruits.
+Food Contamination – bacteria or viruses present in food and water.
+E.Coli for example spreads through uncooked hamburger or unwashed fruit

 How can we help?